cty20010831/spikeRNN_DMS/README.md

 An example script for evaluating a Go-NoGo LIF network (`eval_go_nogo.m`) is also included.
 The script constructs a LIF RNN trained to perform the Go-NoGo task and plots network responses.
 The script can be modified to evaluate models trained to perform other tasks.

 ## Citation
-If you use this repo for your research, please cite our work:

 ```
 @article{Kim_2019,
     Author = {Kim, Robert and Li, Yinghao and Sejnowski, Terrence J.},